CoDES-Development/CoDES/README.md

 - **rip-header-CoDES**: defines the data structures for the RIP protocol's header formats, encompassing both route table entries (RTEs) and the RIP header itself. `RipRte` represents a RIP route table entry, encapsulating information such as prefix, subnet mask, route tag, metric, and next hop. `RipHeader` represents the RIP protocol header, containing the command type (request or response) and a list of `RipRte` instances.

 ## Tips
-- **Recommended compiler**: The latest version of the GCC compiler(GCC-13 used in CoDES).
+- **Recommended compiler**: GCC-13 and later versions.
 Previous versions may have some bugs that could cause errors.

 ## Credit
 This repository contains code from the repository of NS-3: